Virginia Spiderwort (Tradescantia virginiana) Indoor Care, Propagation and Growing Problems

 Light Requirements

-Virginia Spiderwort grows best in bright, indirect light away from direct sunshine as it can lead to scorching of the leaves.
+Virginia Spiderwort grows best in bright indirect light (dappled light).
+Keep it away from direct sunshine as it can lead to scorching of the leaves.

 Watering

-Water Virginia Spiderwort thoroughly during the growing season and allow the top 1-2 in. of soil to dry out between waterings to maintain the soil consistently moist.
+Water Virginia Spiderwort thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings to maintain the soil consistently moist.

 Water less during the cold season to keep the soil slightly moist as growth is minimal but do not allow the soil to dry out completely.

-Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Make sure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and loss of the plant.

 Temperature and Humidity

-Average warmth with a minimum 130C is ideal for Virginia Spiderwort.
+Average warmth of 16-270C is ideal for Virginia Spiderwort.
 A room temperature that is comfortable for you is ideal for this plant.
+Keep it away from drafts to avoid sudden changes in temperatures as they can cause reduced growth and leaf drop.

 Fertilizer